 Then start by cutting the sweet potatoes into small bite-sized cubes and finely chop the coriander.

-Once everything is mixed simply place the lid on the pot and place it in the oven to cook for about an hour, until the potatoes are soft and everything tastes delicious!
+Once everything is mixed simply place the lid on the pot and place it in the oven to cook for 45 minutes to an hour, until the potatoes are soft and everything tastes delicious!
 At this point squeeze the lemon juice into the pot and then serve.

 If you’re making rice simply boil this when the pot goes in the oven so that the two finish cooking at the same time.